msveiven/wikiprot/README.md

 1. Clone this repository to desktop
 2. Create structure of website with directories, but always make directories inside "Scanners" which is inside the "wikiprot" directory (e.g. Scanners>UMC_Skyra>neuro)
 3. Once structure of website is completed, move all .xml files to their appropriate directory (e.g. neuro)
-4. Run webpageCreator.py in every directory that you created except the first one (in this case wikiprot)
+4. Run webpageCreator.py with no argument in every directory that you created except the first one (in this case wikiprot)
 5. Push desktop repository to github.
 Follow this link for help: https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/

 Note: the repository must be in a GitHub folder on your desktop